Diversity Program for Contracts

 It is the policy of the District to ensure nondiscrimination in the award and administration of all contracts and to create a level playing field on which SBEs can compete fairly for contracts and subcontracts relating to the District's construction, procurement, and professional services activities.
-A DBE is by definition considered to be a SBE and are covered in all references to SBEs.
+A DBE is by definition considered to be an SBE and is covered in all references to SBEs.

 Small Business Enterprise Element

 The District is pleased to announce a NEW Diversity Compliance Management System (DCMS).
 DCMS is designed to streamline and automate vendor-reporting requirements, facilitate 49 Code of Federal Regulations Part 26 compliance reporting, and track contract-specific goals established through the District’s Diversity Program for Contracts.
 This new system represents a significant technological advancement and replaces the paper-based process of reporting prompt payments to subcontractors/subconsultants and suppliers.

 DCMS is accessible to all prime contractors and subcontractors, and includes the following key features:

 - Automated tracking of Disadvantaged Business Enterprise (DBE) and Small Business Enterprise (SBE) contract goals, and Minority Business Enterprise (MBE) and Women-Owned Business Enterprise (WBE) participation

 - Automated email communications with contractors regarding compliance

 - Online verification of subcontractor payments